Mandamus

-Mandamus may be a command to do an administrative action or not to take a particular action, and it is supplemented by legal rights.
-In the American legal system it must be a judicially enforceable and legally protected right before one suffering a grievance can ask for a mandamus.
-A person can be said to be aggrieved only when they are denied a legal right by someone who has a legal duty to do something and abstains from doing it.
+Mandamus may be a command to take or not take a particular action, and it is supplemented by legal rights.
+In the American legal system, it must be a judicially enforceable and legally protected right before one suffering a grievance can ask for a mandamus.
+A person can be said to be aggrieved only when they are denied a legal right by someone who has a legal duty to do something and abstains from doing it, or vice versa.

 Legal requirements

 The party requesting a writ of mandamus to be enforced should be able to show that they have a legal right to compel the respondent to do or refrain from doing the specific act.
 The duty sought to be enforced must have two qualities: It must be a duty of public nature and the duty must be imperative and should not be discretionary.
 Furthermore, mandamus will typically not be granted if adequate relief can be obtained by some other means, such as appeal.